jamesaduncan/osom.guide/src/doctrine.md

 ensuring the user needs are focused upon, embracing uncertainty, or using failure as a tool, amongst others.

-By constantly evaluating against the doctrine, and by striving to turn the 40 patterns of behaviour into d text has been derived from [Simon Wardley's writings on medium](http://medium.com/wardleymaps) and in [Wardleypedia](https://wardleypedia.org/mediawiki/index.php/Doctrine_Patterns)
+This text has been derived from [Simon Wardley's writings on medium](http://medium.com/wardleymaps) and in [Wardleypedia](https://wardleypedia.org/mediawiki/index.php/Doctrine_Patterns)